Cleanup efforts continue at Rogers High School

 ROGERS, Ark.
-(KNWA) — Cleanup continues at Rogers High School following recent storms.
+(KFTA) — Cleanup continues at Rogers High School following recent storms.

 The storms caused a lot of damage to the school building and campus.